This post may contain affiliate links. For more information, please visit the disclosures and privacy policy page.

 3. In a large saucepan or saute pan, bring about 4 quarts of water to a boil.
 Salt the water and add the asparagus.
 Cook for two minutes.
 Remove the asparagus to the ice water and allow it to cool for 5 minutes.
 Drain on paper towels to dry.

-4. Heat a grill pan on high heat and brush with oil.
+4. Heat a grill pan on high heat and brush with the oil.
 Reduce the heat to medium and add the asparagus.

 5. Sprinkle half of the lemon/mint mixture over the asparagus and cook for two minutes.